City of Sharon to discuss dangerous intersection - NewsBreak

 City of Sharon to discuss dangerous intersection

 SHARON, Pa.
-(WKBN) – The city of Sharon is holding a public hearing Wednesday night to discuss a dangerous intersection.
+(WKBN) – The city of Sharon is holding a public hearing Wednesday night to discuss its most dangerous intersection.

 It’s at Spencer Avenue and the Shenango Valley Freeway.PSP: Person killed in crash, part of PA turnpike closed